dwalker3rd/Overwatch/README.md

 ## Requirements

+- [Windows Server][]
 - [PowerShell 7.x][]
-- Admin accounts for local machines or AD domains
+- Admin account for the OS/environ (Local/machine or domain)
-- Platform-specific admin accounts
+- Admin account for each installed platform

 ## Recommendations

 - [Visual Studio Code][]

-## Installer
+## Installer / Uninstaller

-- Automated installation and configuration of the Overwatch environment.
+- Automated install/uninstall of the Overwatch environment.
-- Persists installation and configuration settings for quick reinstallations/updates.
+- Persists installation data for easy reinstallations/updates.
-- Additional products and providers can be installed at any time.
+- Individual products and providers can be installed/uinstalled.
-- Capable of updating the installation with the latest versions of code.
+- Installer option allows updating the installation with the latest versions of code.
-- See the [Installation Guide][] for more details.

-## Uninstaller

-- Automated uninstallation of the Overwatch environment.
-- Persists installation/configuration settings and all data for archival or quick reinstallations/updates.
-- Individual products and providers can be uninstalled at any time.
 - See the [Installation Guide][] for more details.

 [Overwatch on Github]: https://github.com/dwalker3rd/Overwatch